officialdannyroque/Case-Studies---8-Week-SQL-Challenge/Dannys-Diner-main/README.md

 Danny is a die-hard fan of Japanese cuisine and in early 2021 decided to launch a cozy restaurant offering his three favorite dishes: **sushi**, **curry**, and **ramen**.

-Although the food has heart, the business needs help — Danny has gathered some basic transactional data but lacks the skills to extract meaningful insights.
+Although the food has heart, the business needs help, Danny has gathered some basic transactional data but lacks the skills to extract meaningful insights.
 That’s where this case study begins.

 As part of my data analyst portfolio, this project demonstrates how SQL can be used to support business decisions in the restaurant industry.